Rapptz/discord.py/docs/guide/interactions/views.rst

 This view will have two buttons, 'Yes' and 'No', allowing a user to confirm or cancel an action.
 This could be used in a number of situations, ususally when a user is about to perform an action which cannot be undone.

-For example, a ban command:
+For example, a report command:

 .. image:: /images/guide/interactions/view_prompt_example.png